gftf2011/express-mvc/README.md

 ## :memo: License

 This project is under the MIT license.
-See the [LICENSE](https://github.com/gftf2011/express-mvc/blob/master/LICENSE) for more information.
+See the [LICENSE](https://github.com/gftf2011/express-mvc/blob/master/LICENSE) for more information

 ---
 Made with ♥ by Gabriel Ferrari Tarallo Ferraz :wave: [Get in touch!](https://www.linkedin.com/in/gabriel-ferrari-tarallo-ferraz-7a4218135/)